-At the end of July, the clock struck midnight and the period to upgrade your computer to Windows 10 for free was over.
-Quite a lot of people upgraded while they had a chance but as Net Market Share reports, not every Windows-powered computer has upgraded to 10.
+At the end of July 2016, the clock struck midnight and the period to upgrade your computer to Windows 10 for free was over.
+Quite a lot of people upgraded while they had a chance but as Net Market Share reports, not every Windows-powered computer has been updated to 10.

-In this post, we’re going to discuss why it would be a good idea to upgrade to Windows 10.
+In this post, we’re going to discuss why it is a good idea to upgrade to Windows 10.
 A Detailed study of Windows 10 Home vs Pro.
 Hence, helping you to choose the best platform.

-Microsoft was very aggressive with how much they pushed Windows 7 and 8 users to upgrade to 10, especially over the last few months before the deadline.
-If you’re still running Windows 7 or 8, you either live under a rock or had to fight really hard to keep it.
+Microsoft was very aggressive with how much they pushed Windows 7 and 8 users to upgrade to 10.
+Especially over the last few months before the deadline for the free upgrade.
+If you’re still running Windows 7 or 8, you either live under a rock or have to fight hard to keep it.

 So why would you want to upgrade to Windows 10 at all, after dodging annoying pop-ups for months?
-Now that Windows 10 has had time to mature, it’s a solid operating system that offers quite a few upgrades over previous versions.
+Now that Windows 10 has had time to mature, it’s a stable operating system that offers a good amount of upgrades over previous versions.

 Here are a few reasons why it would be smart to consider upgrading to Windows 10:

-1. Much Better Built-In Security: While it still won’t take the place of a strong antivirus and anti-malware suite, the built-in Windows Security in 10 is leagues ahead of 7 and 8.
+- Much Better Built-In Security: While it still won’t take the place of a strong antivirus and anti-malware suite, the built-in Windows Security in 10 is leagues ahead of 7 and 8.
 Being on older versions like Windows XP can make you vulnerable to widespread Malware exploits like WannaCry Ransomware.

-2. Cortana: Microsoft’s digital assistant, you can use your voice to set alarms, navigate through Windows, plan vacations and even track your packages.
-Windows Central goes through a long list of things you may not know Cortana can do.
+- Cortana: Microsoft’s digital assistant, you can use your voice to set alarms, navigate through Windows, plan vacations and even track your packages.
+Windows Central goes through an extensive list of things you may not know Cortana can do.

-3. DirectX 12: The next generation of graphics technology is exclusively on Windows 10.
-While games have been slow to update, the day will come where you will need Win 10 to run your favorite games.
+- DirectX 12: The next generation of graphics technology is exclusively on Windows 10.
+While games have been slow to update, the day will come where you will need Windows 10 to run your favorite games.

-4. Plenty of Power-User Tools: Microsoft heard the complaints about Windows 8 loud and clear, they packed 10 full of handy tools power users will love like running virtual desktops, high-DPI monitor support and pasting text into the command prompt.
+- Plenty of Power-User Tools: Microsoft heard the complaints about Windows 8 loud and clear.
+They packed Windows 10 full of handy tools power users will love like running virtual desktops, high-DPI monitor support and pasting text into the command prompt.

-Home is a bit cheaper but hold up for a second before you decide to go for it!
+Windows 10 Home is a bit cheaper.
+However, hold up for a second before you decide to go for it!
 Home lacks many features that Pro has that you might find helpful.
-Take a little time to think over the decision, we recommend going with Pro right from the get-go.
+Take a little time to think over the decision; we recommend you to go with Pro right from the get-go.

-In addition to the extra tools you get, it makes financial sense to go right from Pro as well.
-It costs more to purchase Home, then upgrade to Pro later then it does to simple purchase Pro up front.
+In addition to the extra tools you get, it makes a better financial sense to go for Windows 10 Pro directly.
+Cumulatively it costs more to purchase Windows 10 Home, then upgrade it to Windows 10 Pro.

-With that in mind, let’s go through a few different features that only Pro offers.
-You’ll see why we recommend Pro upfront, hopefully saving you a little money down the road.
+With that in mind, let’s go through a few unique features that only Windows 10 Pro offers.
+You’ll see why we recommend Windows 10 Pro upfront, hopefully saving you a little money down the road.

 1. Remote Desktop

-In the pro version of Windows 10, you can connect to and control another computer running Windows 10.
-This can come in handy in a number of different situations.
-If you’re often on the road for work, you can still log into your desktop back at the office - assuming it’s powered on.
+In Windows 10 Pro, you can connect to and control another computer running Windows 10 Pro.
+This can come in handy in many different situations.
+If you’re often on the road for work, you can still log into your desktop back at the office.

 You can also use remote desktop for support reasons.
 Is your parent’s computer acting up?
 It doesn’t matter if you’re on the other side of the country, or even world, you can log into their computer and see what’s going on for yourself.

-If you don’t use cloud storage, this is a great way to keep your files close.
+If you don’t use cloud storage, this is an excellent way to keep your files close.
 Forgot that important report you were working on last night at home?
 No problem, log into your computer from work and email it over to yourself!

-Marketed more towards power users, Hyper-V isn’t a vitamin supplement.
+Marketed more towards power users.
 It’s the ability to run virtual machines on your Windows 10 computer.
 However, you can always use it to safegaurd your primary Windows 10 copy.

 3. Delaying Updates

-We saved the best one for last, do you own a laptop?
-What would happen if someone stole your precious computer?
+We saved the best one for last.
+Are you a laptop owner?
+What happens if someone steals it?

 If hackers have physical access to your computer, there’s almost nothing they can’t break into.
 BitLocker puts a stop to that.
 Microsoft has a great article detailing what BitLocker does, but basically it encrypts your entire hard drive so no one can get in.

 Those tax returns from last year?
 Quickbooks files?
 Sensitive documents?
 All encrypted and completely safe.
-You’d have to find a way to replace them if your laptop disappears but at least they won’t be in some hackers hands!
+You’d have to find a way to replace them if your laptop disappears but at least they won’t be in wrong hands!

 Windows 10 Pro: A Safe Bet